-Cassius Dio - Roman History - Loeb Classical Library edition, 1925
+Cassius Dio - Roman History - Loeb Classical Library edition 1925

 Under the Arch are bassirilievi and the centre of its roof which is richly lined with Corinthian architectural ornaments displays a beautiful figure ot Fame crowning the Emperor.
-Mariana Starke
+Starke

-A relief showing the emperor carried to Heaven by an eagle decorated Arco di Tito, but the arch at Benevento was built and almost entirely decorated when Trajan was still alive and therefore the subject of the relief was modified to show the emperor crowned by a Victory.
+A relief showing the emperor carried to Heaven by an eagle decorated Arco di Tito, but the arch of Benevento was built and almost entirely decorated when Trajan was still alive and therefore the subject of the relief was modified to show the emperor crowned by a Victory.

 Town side - decoration of the central part of the arch

-While the reliefs of Colonna Traiana were all related to war events, those of the arch at Benevento did not include scenes of actual fight.
+While the reliefs of Colonna Traiana were all related to war events, those of the arch of Benevento did not include scenes of actual fight.
 Art historians had different opinions about the events the reliefs depicted.
-In 1889 Almerico Meomartini, an architect and archaeologist living at Benevento, published a detailed analysis of the reliefs, which to some extent is still regarded as the most reliable one.
+In 1889 Almerico Meomartini, an architect and archaeologist living in Benevento, published a detailed analysis of the reliefs, which to some extent is still regarded as the most reliable one.
 He suggested that the town side of the arch was to be seen first because it was decorated with small putti holding symbols of spring and summer, the first two seasons of the Roman year.
 He also noted that the town side reliefs were related to Trajan's initiatives in improving economy and welfare, while those on the external side had more to do with his military campaigns in Germany and Dacia which are mentioned in the dedicatory inscription.
 Other archaeologists say they include references also to the last campaign of Trajan in Mesopotamia.